 - Connect with their service unit team for opportunities to meet other Girl Scouts and participate in local events.

-- Follow Volunteer Essentials and Safety-Wise to keep their girl safe.
+- Follow Volunteer Essentials and Safety Activity Checkpoints to keep their girl safe.

 - Connect with other Mentors in their service unit.